azkore/fuel-plugin-scaleio/README.md

 ## Limitations

-1. Plugin is only compatible with Mirantis 6.1 and 7.0.
+1. Plugin is only compatible with Mirantis OpenStack 6.1 and 7.0.
 2. Plugin supports the only Ubuntu environment.
 3. The only hyper converged environment is supported - there is no separate ScaleIO Storage nodes.
 4. Multi storage backend is not supported.